dhruv3120/To-Do-list-app/README.md

 # To-Do-list-app
 made an To do list app in Python using Tkinter library

-Devlpoer : Patel Dhruv S.
+Devloper : Patel Dhruv S.